CurrySoftware/elm-shared-state-example/README.md

 ### Alternatives
 Alternatively, submodules could each hold a respective subset of the higher level model.
-This makes the implementation of submodules straightforward, but also prone to errors.
+This makes the implementation of submodules straightforward, but also error prone.
 Since parts of the state are held in multiple models, the **single source of truth** principle is violated and redundancy is introduced.

 Also, it could be an option to model the application in a single module.
 Technically speaking, this would not harm data consistency or modeling capability.
-However, breaking up the code in submodules is often times sensible because it improves the granularity and makes the tasks of each module more apparent.
+However, breaking up the code in submodules is often times sensible because it improves the separation of concerns and makes the tasks of each module more apparent.

 ### Drawbacks

 Improvements can still be made with respect to abstraction and separation of concerns.
 Submodules, which are only allowed to mutate a subset of the state, still have access to any of the defined messages.
-Different types of `update` messages may be defined in the shared state mitigate this issue.
+Different types of `update` messages may be defined in the shared state to mitigate this issue.

 With the presented architecture, it is not intended for submodules to propagate updates to models of other submodules.
 In essence, it is not possible for A to trigger an event that changes the model of B without the shared state holding the respective information.